triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 [host:host:0] SYCL host platform, SYCL host device 1.2 [1.2]
 ```
 as `opencl:acc:0` which can be used to select the right device.

+Note that the emulated AMD FPGA and the real AMD FPGA might have
+different names in the OpenCL or XRT backends.
+For example our Alveo
+U200 appears as `xilinx_u200_gen3x16_xdma_1_202110_1` in emulation but
+`xilinx_u200_gen3x16_xdma_base_1` in hardware.
+This has to be taken
+into account when using explicit device selection by name.

 There is bug in XRT when an AMD FPGA device is used from both the
 OpenCL and XRT platforms https://github.com/Xilinx/XRT/issues/7226